adobe/web-platform-zoo/experiments/web-components-bundler/README.md

 - There's still no build step, as the code bundling and optimization happens on demand in this service.

 It might be possible to further reduce the size of the bundled JavaScript code, by optimizing the rollup settings.

-Note that the _very_ basic caching mechanism can lead to high resource usage, for real use we'd disable it and use an HTTP cache in front.

 ## How to run this locally